scuzzydude/asimov/asimov.md

 [^29]: The protocol shall provide a method to "unstake."
 How and when to grant a pledge permission to unstake shall be specified in the charter and genesis block.

-[^30]: Backoff Musk, it's not you.
+[^30]: Back off, Musk, it's not you.
 The Mule was a hidden figure, hidden in plain sight.
 Oh wait, what...
 Twitter.
 Dude, we're reading the same books.

 [^31]: There's a joke here about congresspeople and other types of holes, but in case history is watching us, let's keep this PG-13.